MicrosoftDocs/ATADocs/ATPDocs/user-profiles.md

 ## View directory data

 The **Directory data** tab provides the static information available from Active Directory, including user access control security flags.
-ATP also displays group memberships for the user so that you can tell if the user has a direct membership or a recursive membership.
-For groups, ATP lists members of the group.
+Azure ATP also displays group memberships for the user so that you can tell if the user has a direct membership or a recursive membership.
+For groups, Azure ATP lists members of the group.

  ![user profile directory data](media/user-profile-dir-data.png)

-In the **User access control** section, ATP surfaces security settings that may need your attentions.
+In the **User access control** section, Azure ATP surfaces security settings that may need your attentions.
 You can see important flags about the user, such as can the user press enter to bypass the password, does the user have a password that never expires, etc.

 ## View lateral movement paths